History of Macedonia (ancient kingdom)

-The Kingdom of Macedonia (in dark orange) in c.
+The kingdom of Macedon (in dark orange) in c.
 336 BC, at the end of the reign of Philip II of Macedon; other territories include Macedonian dependent states (light orange), the Molossians of Epirus (light red), Thessaly (desert sand color), the allied League of Corinth (yellow), neutral states of Sparta and Crete, and the western territories of the Achaemenid Empire in Anatolia (violet purple).

-The kingdom of Macedonia was an ancient state in what is now the Macedonian region of northern Greece, founded in the mid-7th century BC during the period of Archaic Greece and lasting until the mid-2nd century BC.
-Led first by the Argead dynasty of kings, Macedonia became a vassal state of the Achaemenid Empire of ancient Persia during the reigns of Amyntas I of Macedon and his son Alexander I of Macedon.
+The kingdom of Macedonia was an ancient state on the periphery of Archaic Greece and Classical Greece, roughly corresponding to what is now the central and western parts of Greek Macedonia, before expanding under Philip II and becoming the dominant power of ancient Greece.
+Macedon was founded in the mid-7th century BC during the period of Archaic Greece and was first led by the Argead dynasty from Aigai in Lower Macedonia.
+It became an empire under the rule of Alexander the Great.
+Antigonid Macedon was the dominant state of Hellenistic Greece until the Roman conquest in the mid-2nd century BC.

+Macedonia became a vassal state of the Achaemenid Empire of ancient Persia during the reigns of Amyntas I of Macedon and his son Alexander I of Macedon.
 The period of Achaemenid Macedonia came to an end in roughly 479 BC with the ultimate Greek victory against the second Persian invasion of Greece led by Xerxes I and the withdrawal of Persian forces from the European mainland.

-During the age of Classical Greece, Perdiccas II of Macedon became directly involved in the Peloponnesian War (431–404 BC) between Classical Athens and Sparta, shifting his alliance from one city-state to another while attempting to retain Macedonian control over the Chalcidice peninsula.
+During the Classical era, Perdiccas II of Macedon became directly involved in the Peloponnesian War (431–404 BC) between the Athenian empire and the Peloponnesian league, shifting his alliance from one side to another while attempting to retain Macedonian control over the Chalcidice peninsula.
 His reign was also marked by conflict and temporary alliances with the Thracian ruler Sitalces of the Odrysian Kingdom.
 He eventually made peace with Athens, thus forming an alliance between the two that carried over into the reign of Archelaus I of Macedon.
-His reign brought peace, stability, and financial security to the Macedonian realm, yet his little-understood assassination (perhaps by a royal page) left the kingdom in peril and conflict.
-The turbulent reign of Amyntas III of Macedon witnessed devastating invasions by both the Illyrian ruler Bardylis of the Dardani and the Chalcidian city-state of Olynthos, both of which were defeated with the aid of foreign powers, the city-states of Thessaly and Sparta, respectively.
+His reign brought peace, stability, and financial security to the Macedonian realm with its new capital at Pella, yet his little-understood assassination (perhaps by a royal page) left the kingdom in peril and conflict.
+The turbulent reign of Amyntas III of Macedon witnessed devastating invasions by both the Illyrian ruler Bardylis of the Dardani and the Chalcidian city-state of Olynthos, both of which were defeated with the aid of foreign powers, Thessaly and Sparta, respectively.
 Alexander II invaded Thessaly but failed to hold Larissa, which was captured by Pelopidas of Thebes, who made peace with Macedonia on condition that they surrender noble hostages, including the future king Philip II of Macedon.